 A piano is one of the most memorable Christmas gifts your family can receive.
-Unlike some gifts, it’s not played with for a few weeks then forgotten, it doesn’t disappear into a closet until the next spring cleaning or eventually get replaced by something new, and it’s (usually) more fun to play with than the box it came in.
+Unlike some gifts, it’s not played with for a few weeks then forgotten, it doesn’t disappear into a closet until spring cleaning, it isn’t quickly replaced by a new obsession or hobby, and it’s (usually) more fun to play with than the box it came in.

 A piano is a lifetime gift–one that is still with your children as they grow, bringing the love of music not only to your household but to multiple generations.

-Your children and loved ones will have memories of sitting at the piano and practicing, learning how to play, and bringing music into the home.
+Your children and loved ones will have memories of sitting at the piano together, taking piano lessons, performing in recitals, learning how to express their emotions through playing, and discovering the joy of bringing music into the home.
 The gift of music is one that gives for life, and one that will continue to give as your children pass on their passion for music to their children.

 1: Wrap The Box